 - Increased stress on water management systems and operations

-The Insight Platform can also be utilized to facilitate broader ESG objectives for governments and enterprises involved in water infrastructure management.
+The Insight Platform can also be utilized to facilitate broader monitoring objectives for governments and enterprises involved in water infrastructure operation and management.